 Parathyroid Hormone Definitions

-1) Parathyroid Hormone, Parathormone : پیرا تھائیرائیڈ گلینڈ سے خارج شدہ ہارمون جو ہڈی کے کیلشیم جزو کو کنٹرول کرتا ہے : (noun) hormone synthesized and released into the blood stream by the parathyroid glands; regulates phosphorus and calcium in the body and functions in neuromuscular excitation and blood clotting.
+1) Parathyroid Hormone, Parathormone : پیرا تھائیرائیڈ گلینڈ سے خارج شدہ ہارمون جو ہڈی کے کیلشیم جزو کو کنٹرول کرتا ہے : (noun) parathyroid hormone (PTH) is produced and secreted by the parathyroid glands, entering the bloodstream to regulate phosphorus and calcium levels in the body.
+It also plays a role in neuromuscular excitability and blood clotting.

 Advertisement